todo-labs/brainwave/README.md

 ## Roadmap

 - [ ] Setup the vector database
+  - [ ] Pre load a dataset of past SAT Practice Exams
+  - [ ] Setup a cron job to update the database with new exams
+  - [ ] Link vector db to quiz generation query
 - [ ] Enhance the quiz generation procedure
+  - [ ] Add support for different question types
 - [x] Enhance results breakdown UI and functionality
 - [x] Add a leader board and ranking system
 - [ ] Enhance the mobile experience